 A webinar on the other hand, allows you to present to attendees anywhere in the world, and comes in at a significantly lower cost, despite needing to use the services of a webinar delivery network such as WebEx or Google Hangouts.
 A disadvantage of this is that you don’t get to meet attendees personally.

-The important thing to remember about webinars and seminars is that this is an opportunity for you to present yourself as an authority and expert in your field, rather than a platform from which to sell your products and services.
+The important thing to remember about webinars and seminars is that this is an opportunity for you to present yourself as an authority and expert in your field, rather than a platform from to sell your products and services.

 Most webinar systems include their own presentation tools, and if you are hosting a seminar, you can use something like Microsoft PowerPoint to create a slideshow with images and text to accompany your delivery.